EDAO-Project/DBpediaEmbedding/README.md

 ## Parameters Used

-Here is listed the parameters used to generate the pretrained embeddings at <a href="zenodo.com">Zenodo</a>:
+Here is listed the default parameters used to generate the pretrained embeddings:

 - **Number of walks per entity**: 100
 - **Depth (hops) per walk**: 4